Ordinances and Policies

 The viewer includes a toolbar near the top of the map which allows users to select different layers, view a map legend, zoom, and search for an address.
 To view detailed information about a property click on its location.
 Please note that the results may include more than one feature (ex: zoning, parcel ownership, etc.) which may be accessed by clicking on the arrows in the right corner of the results box.

-Current Planning involves administering the New Haven Land Usage Codes and related regulations.
+Current Planning involves administering TITLE XV "LAND USAGE" of the New Haven City Code.
 This typically includes activities such as processing applications for Improvement Location Permits, subdivisions, annexations, variances, and other land use applications.
 Staff also assists the public with questions related to the zoning code such as zoning classifications, permitted land uses, and development standards.

 Long-Range Planning is a collaborative process which engages the community in an effort to establish the various goals, policies, and objectives for New Haven’s future.
 The New Haven Comprehensive Land Use and Strategic Economic Plan is a document which guides the City’s growth and it is used frequently by a variety of decision makers.
 The New Haven Planning Department is responsible for development of the Comprehensive Plan as well as other long-term planning projects and studies.